lincourtl/Arrrr-R/README.md

 # Arrrr-R
 -----------------

-Avast ye maties!
+## Avast ye maties!

 Fear my crumby code, for it is craptacular!

-Now with extra SSH.

-For the lulz...
+A repository just for holding files I create while teaching myself R.